 Pull out your needle and thread!
-You’re going to want to make a dozen.
-These little pocketed bunny pillows are incredibly versatile.
+You’re going to want to make a dozen of these little Bunny Pillows with Pockets.
+They are sweet and versatile.
 Tuck a small gift or treat in the pocket and use them as a mini Easter basket.
 Or add some spring cheer to the house and hang them on a door handle.
 They make a welcome guest for teddy bear play, or why not make a Bunny Pillow Tree?

 With the free bunny image download, our little pocketed bunny pillows multiplied quickly!
 And we’re so glad that they won’t hop away — they’ll continue to be adorable long past Easter weekend.